Personal Player Web Page

 Professional Evaluation & Guidance

 Before the tournament, Baseball Factory scouts will offer training tips to make sure you’re ready for competition.
-During the event Major League Baseball scouts will work with players and evaluate talent.
+During the event Baseball Factory scouts will work with players and evaluate talent.

 The weekend will kick off with an awards ceremony where you will hear special keynote speakers and get your official Pre-Season All-America certificate.